cseligman.com

 Online Astronomy eText: Satellites (Moons)

-The Satellites (Moons) of Saturn: Tethys
+The Satellites (Moons) of Saturn: Tethys Link for sharing this page on Facebook

 Another confirmation of the idea that Tethys might have once been at least partially liquid is a valley, Ithaca Chasma, which is 40 miles wide, 2 to 3 miles deep, and spans 3/4 of the moon's circumference.
-Tethys has a relatively low density, and is probably made almost entirely of water ice.
-It is thought that if it was once wholly or partially liquid, it might have significantly expanded when the liquid froze, and Ithaca Chasma may be a huge fissure created by the expansion of the surface.
+Tethys has a relatively low density and is probably made almost entirely of water ice.
+It is thought that if it was once wholly or partially liquid it might have significantly expanded when the liquid froze, and Ithaca Chasma may be a huge fissure created by the expansion of the surface.

 Because Tethys is fairly large, it has enough gravity that it can slightly alter the orbits of other objects that are orbiting near it and Saturn.
-Two of Saturn's other moons, Telesto and Calypso, are orbiting exactly in Tethys' orbit, but 60 degrees ahead and behind it, at the Lagrange points created by the gravitational interaction of Tethys and Saturn.
-A similar gravitational interaction between Jupiter and the Sun is the cause of the Trojan asteroids' similar orbits, and as a result, Telesto and Calypso are sometimes referred to as the Tethys Trojans.
+Two of Saturn's other moons, Telesto and Calypso, are orbiting exactly in Tethys' orbit, but 60 degrees ahead of and behind it, at the Lagrange points created by the gravitational interaction of Tethys and Saturn.
+A similar gravitational interaction between Jupiter and the Sun is the cause of the Trojan asteroids' similar orbits, and as a result Telesto and Calypso are sometimes referred to as the Tethys Trojans.

 Ithaca Chasma, the large fracture on the left, wraps 3/4 of the way around the moon.

-(Voyager Project, NASA, Calvin Hamilton, apod)
+(Voyager Project, NASA, Calvin Hamilton, apod020519)

 Tethys as photographed by the Cassini spacecraft in October, 2004

-(Cassini Imaging Team, SSI, JPL, ESA, NASA, apod)
+(Cassini Imaging Team, SSI, JPL, ESA, NASA, apod041129)

 Data for Tethys